thedworak/dfg_3dviewer/README.md

 	"lightweight": false
 };

-domain, metadaDomain - domains that deliver 3D content and metadata content respectively container - container to attach to and will contain 3D content galleryContainer - container with generated thumbnails galleryImageClass - class for gallery basePath - relative path where this script is placed entityIdUri - WissKI side uri that can deliver ID of the entity attributeId - the ID name that container will be given lightweight - use Viewer as simple version - mostly for viewing 3D content
+domain, metadataDomain - domains that deliver 3D content and metadata content respectively container - container to attach to and will contain 3D content galleryContainer - container with generated thumbnails galleryImageClass - class for gallery basePath - relative path where this script is placed entityIdUri - WissKI side URI that can deliver ID of the entity attributeId - the ID name that container will be given lightweight - use Viewer as simple version - mostly for usage as a standalone 3D viewer
 ```

 **3D DFG Viewer functions overview**